Chapter 1: Goddamnit, Not This Again

 Chip had learned years ago to just let Leaf do whatever because it'll probably work a helluva lot better than what anyone else would suggest.
 This was proving true especially now.

 A warm mouth moved down his neck, kissing and nibbling gently.
 Fingers traced up and down his sides.
 Leaf began kissing down his chest, movements uncharacteristically calm and controlled.
-Chip couldn't help shivering as Leaf's lips brushed his nipples.
-Until today, he hasn't realized how utterly touch starved he was.
+Until today, Chip hasn't realized how utterly touch starved he was.
 All the kissing and cuddling and touching felt so damn good.
 Leaf seemed to be exploring him, running his hands all over as he pressed kisses to his chest.
 Chip's hands found their place on Leaf's waist, pushing his shirt up ever so slightly.

 Leaf's mouth moved down, getting teasingly close to the "V" of his crotch.
 Chip's hands moved to his hair, fingers curling into short red locks.
 Just before he reached the waist of his pants, Leaf lifted his head up.
 "What time is it?"